Slye3D/esy-language/docs/03-CLI/03-build.md

 ## Config: build_dest
 Default: `build`

-Directory you want to save your builds.
+The directory you want to save your builds.